rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ### Release Prerequisites

-In order to have a Helm repository you will need to create the (`gh-pages`) on your Github repository.
+In order to have a Helm repository you will need to enable Github Pages on your Github repository.
+Just follow these steps:

+1. Create a branch called `gh-pages` on your Github repository for the extension

-1. Go to the repository of the extension and click the `Settings` tab in the top navigation bar.
+2. Go to the repository of the extension and click the `Settings` tab in the top navigation bar.

 <div style={{textAlign: 'center'}}>